gatsbyjs/rfcs/text/0000-graphql-api-server.md

 It is especially important to teach the difference between static and dynamic queries, their limitations, and when to use one or the other.

+# Unresolved questions

+- Should we implement any authentication, and if so, how?